0xdea/semgrep-rules/README.md

 ## TODO

-* Do some additional benchmarking against real-world code to spot slow rules in need of optimization (`--time`).
+* Additional `--time` benchmarking against real-world code to spot slow rules in need of optimization.
 * Improve overall accuracy and reduce false positives, without missing potential hot spots in code.
 * Add new checks in the existing rules and add new rules where needed.
 * Implement dedicated **kernel rules** (Linux, BSD, macOS, etc.).